TravLord/JavaScript_Projects/README.md

 3. A working calculator that can complete operations based of user input.

-4. A theatre website title academy cinemas utilizing Bootstrap4 framework.
+4. A theatre website titled academy cinemas utilizing Bootstrap4 framework.

 5. Files that display AJAX and Jquery functions.